vitorfrois/vitorfrois.github.io/content/blog/power_law.md

 Distributions of this form follow a Power Law, which are the central theme of this post.
 The objective is to introduce Power Laws and convince you how Universal they are.

-# An introduction to Universality
+# An introduction to Power Laws
 I remember very clearly the day I entered room 4-005 a couple of minutes late, sat at the back and started to listen professor Rodrigues talking about a thing called Universality.
 But wasn't he supposed to talk about networks? *"Anyway"*, he continued, *"the properties I'll show today are shared between a wide range of systems, from biological systems to the society.
 These organizations all have a thing in common: Power Laws."*

 Wow!
 This is really amazing.
 Imagine having a unique law to rule them all.

 *"A really famous example involving Power Laws is the Protein Interaction Networks, where proteins interact with each other (of course!) in a way that a small fraction of proteins have a high number of interactions, while most of the proteins have a small number of interactions.
 In a similar manner, when we look to the topology of social networks like Twitter or Instagram we see a small proportion of influencers and famous people which got thousands or even millions of followers, at the same time that most of the users have a bunch of followers.
 Altough these systems are really different, they exhibit extraordinarily close behaviour."*

 I never imagined that proteins could be related to Twitter like this.
 The examples professor Rodrigues talked about in class aren't just a coincidence.
-They suggest that exists some kind of **universal** underlying process in those systems!
+They suggest that exists some kind of relation between those systems!

 *"Until now the text we discussed how universal power laws are.
 These organizations are present in physical, biological, technological and society systems of all kinds."* He then proceeded to show the two histograms I bring below.